 Finally, consider starting your own company.
 SCORE is a nationwide organization that links entrepreneurs to mentors, and they have special resources dedicated to veterans.
 You're eligible to receive free financial advice from a CPA, scholarships for business workshops, and sessions with mentors to guide you to small business success.

 How the GI Bill Helps You Get Back to School

 For those interested in pursuing higher education, the GI bill provides two options.
 The Montgomery Bill allows service members to enroll with a $100 fee for 12 months, and you are eligible for up to 36 months of benefits, up to 10 years after active service.
 Benefits are paid directly to you.

 The Post-9/11 GI Bill is similar, but tuition and fees are paid directly to the university, while housing allowance and stipend funds are paid to the student.
-The Bill covers up to 36 months of benefits, up to 15 years after active service.
+The Bill covers up to 36 months of benefits.

 To find out more about the GI bill, see our detailed article here.